iloveewoks/message-broker/README.md

 ##Further Upgrades

 + The main one (as I see now) is generalising `Message` class.
-Which can be done using Kafka Avro Serdes.
+Which I believe can be done using Kafka Avro Serdes.

 + Another one is to use Stream based Producer which would provide further convenience in terms of piping and processing of different messaging streams.